 How to Make a Cat Grass Garden

 If your cats are important members of the family, just like Frosty and Bella are to ours, you definitely treat them as such.
-That’s why I love making special projects for them, like this Cat Grass Garden, and using the best products for them and myself like this walnut shells litter.
+That’s why I love making special projects for them, like this Cat Grass Garden and even more!
+Check out these other cat DIYs below.